The impact of COVID -19 on people with learning/intellectual disabilities in Scotland

-- Overall, people in the learning/intellectual disabilities population were more than three times more likely to die from COVID-19 than those in the general population
+- People in the learning/intellectual disabilities population were over three times more likely to die from COVID-19 than those in the general population

 - People with learning/intellectual disabilities were twice as likely as those in the general population to become infected with COVID-19

-- People with learning/intellectual disabilities were also twice as likely to experienced a severe outcome of COVID-19 infection, resulting in hospitalisation and/or death
+- People with learning/intellectual disabilities were also twice as likely to experience a severe outcome from COVID-19 infection, resulting in hospitalisation and/or death

 We also looked at deaths from all causes (not just COVID-19) for the same period, 5 years before the pandemic.
 We compared these to the number of deaths during the first wave of the pandemic.